johnsamuel97/Absent-Data-Analysis-SQL-PROJECT-/README.md

 ![Alt text](optimize_query_bmi.png)

-**The query with added fields to use it to represent in  powerbi -**
+**The query with added fields to use it to represent overall data -**

 select